EHDEN/cdm-bi/11-per_database.md

-# Per Database
+# Per Database {#PerDatabaseDashboard}

 <!-- Discuss the goal of this dashboard...
 TO DO -->

 ## Label Colors

-In order to obtain the colours blue and rose in the chart representing the gender distribution, add the following JSON entry to the JSON object of the `JSON Metadata` field on the edit dashboard page:
+In order to obtain the colors blue and rose in the chart representing the gender distribution, add the following JSON entry to the JSON object of the `JSON Metadata` field on the edit dashboard page:

 ```json